-Question I will have three stanzas (one from each unit) for explanation with reference to the context.
-Students will be required to attempt any two out of the given three stanzas. $2 \ge 6 = 12$

-Question 2 will consist of short answer type questions (two questions from each Unit).
-Students will be required to attempt any four ( in about 100 words each) out of the given six questions choosing at least one question from each unit.

-Question 3, 4 and 5 will be long answer type questions (with internal choice) set on unit I, II and III respectively. $3 \times 16 = 48$
+Instructions to the Paper-setter and students: Question 1 will have three extracts (one from each Unit) for explanation with reference to the context.
+Students will be required to attempt any two out of the given three extracts.
+6x2=12 Question 2 will consist of short answer type questions (two questions from each Unit).
+Students will be required to attempt any four (in about 100 words each) out of the given six questions choosing at least one question from each unit.
+4x5=20 Questions 3, 4 and 5 (with internal choice) will be long answer type questions set on unit I, II and III respectively.
+16x3=48 Suggested Reading: